AjaxVPN/.github/profile/README.md

 We’re currently in **active private development**.
 Our open-source work will launch once our infrastructure is fully production-hardened.

-> 🧩 *“Open enough to be trusted — closed enough to protect innovation.”*
+> 🧩 *"Open enough to be trusted — closed enough to protect innovation."*

 ---